basharast/PPSSPP-UWP-ARM/README.md

 - Use network features like remote play
 - Start games by launching the file directly

-## Roadmap
+## Official?
-My main focus is on ARM architect but I will do my best to push a good support for the x64 version

-To help the community to have official release I'm working hard to merge most of the changes in the official repo
+Major part of the UWP improvements already merged in the official repo except for the stuff that related to legacy hardware

 Phase 1 ([PR](https://github.com/hrydgard/ppsspp/pull/17350)) [Mereged]